Built by the community, for the community.

 Read our blog to stay informed about child welfare issues, opportunities for advocacy, and news from Shelter.

-Shelter, Inc. Welcomes New Development Director
+Shelter, Inc. Welcomes New Annual Fund Manager

-Shelter, Inc. Welcomes New Development Director
+Shelter, Inc. Welcomes New Annual Fund Manager

 Upcoming Events & Volunteer Opportunities